 These laws are called Good Samaritan laws.
 They protect people who call 911 to report an overdose from some charges associated with drug possession or drug use.
 The types of charges that callers are protected from vary by state, but most emergency responders care more about saving a life than charging someone with a drug crime.

 It can be hard to tell if someone is overdosing on heroin.
-Passing out or nodding off is common after a person uses heroin.
-People who overdose on the drug say it feels like a stronger rush of calmness or heaviness than they’re used to feeling.
+Passing out or nodding off are common signs of heroin use.
+People who overdose on heroin say it feels like a stronger rush of calmness or heaviness than they’re used to feeling.

 If you experience these symptoms after using heroin, call 911 immediately before you pass out.
 If you’re with someone else, ask them to call 911 and tell them as much as you can about your health history, the type of heroin that you used and how you used the drug.